Death Rides a Horse

-Death Rides a Horse (Da uomo a uomo) is a 1967 Italian Spaghetti Western directed by Giulio Petroni, written by Luciano Vincenzoni and starring Lee Van Cleef and John Phillip Law.
+Death Rides a Horse (Da uomo a uomo) is a 1967 Italian spaghetti Western directed by Giulio Petroni, written by Luciano Vincenzoni and starring Lee Van Cleef and John Phillip Law.

 Plot

-Bill (John Phillip Law), a boy whose father was killed and mother and sister were raped and murdered in front of him by a gang, sets out 15 years later to exact revenge, having used the time to become an expert marksman with a gun.
-Each of the outlaws bears a characteristic that Bill memorized while watching his family slaughtered and his house set on fire: the first has a tattoo of four aces on his chest, the second a scar, the third one a distinctive earring and the fourth (who was the one who saved young Bill from the burning house) wears a necklace bearing a skull; while he saw the face of the fifth, he never saw the face of the man who saved him from the fire.
+Bill, a boy whose father was killed and mother and sister were gang-raped and murdered in front of him by five robbers, sets out 15 years later to exact revenge, having used the time to become an expert marksman.
+Each of the outlaws bears a characteristic which Bill memorized while watching his family be slaughtered and his house set on fire: The first has a tattoo of four aces on his chest, the second a scar, the third one a distinctive earring.
+The fourth man's face is unveiled during the event, and Bill remembers it distinctly.
+After the house is set on fire, Bill is rescued by a man wearing a skull necklace, whose face he does not see.
+Hiding under a wagon as the men ride off, Bill finds a spur.

-As he begins his journey, a gunfighter named Ryan (Lee Van Cleef) is released from a prison after serving 15 years there.
+As Bill begins his journey, a gunfighter named Ryan is released from a prison after serving 15 years there.
 He was framed for an armed robbery by the very same men who murdered Bill's family.
-When they meet along the way, Ryan gets the better of Bill, who is blinded by vengeance, but he does Bill no harm.
-In the next town, Ryan asks for a man named Cavanaugh (Anthony Dawson), whom Bill recognized later as the man with four aces tattoo.
-Bill manages to kill Cavanaugh in a duel, but the more experienced Ryan insists on tracking the other outlaws alone.
-They cross paths again in Lyndon City, where Ryan meets rich banker named Walcott (Luigi Pistilli) and demands his share of the robbery 15 years ago.
-Walcott stages a robbery on his own bank and frames Ryan.
-When the tables are turned later, Bill reciprocates, helping Ryan escape from a jail.
-An equally determined Bill sets out ahead of him.
+Ryan is tracked by two men as he leaves prison; he later kills them, revealing to himself and Bill that they were hired by one of the men who killed Bill's family.
+Bill goes after Ryan, who he believes is involved with the men somehow.
+Ryan gets the better of Bill, but spares him, and tries to dissuade him from his revenge.
+In the next town, Ryan asks for a man named Cavanaugh, the owner of a large saloon.
+Ryan threatens Cavanaugh, asking him for 15,000 dollars: 1,000 for each year in prison.
+It is revealed that Cavanaugh is the one who hired the two men to kill Ryan.
+Bill is then hired to kill Ryan after winning a gunfight at Cavanaugh's saloon, but Ryan gets the better of Bill yet again, and again spares him.
+Bill manages to kill Cavanaugh in a duel after recognizing him as the man with the four aces, and Ryan saves him after his gun goes dry.
+Chastising Bill for not counting his shots, Ryan yet again insists on going after the other outlaws alone.
+They cross paths again in Lyndon City, where Ryan meets with a rich banker named Walcott and demands 30,000 dollars: 15,000 for the 15 years in prison, plus the money Cavanaugh owed him.
+Walcott captures Ryan, then stages a robbery on his own bank and frames him.
+When the tables are turned later, Bill reciprocates, helping Ryan escape from jail.
+Bill then sets off on his own, leaving Ryan without a horse.